vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/gs-tap-on-kind-pt1.md

     cd gs-tap-on-kind
     ```

-3. Set up local environment variables to make future commands in this guide easier to copy and paste.
+3. Set up local environment variables to make future commands in this guide easier to copy and paste. **NOTE**: These commands will add a plain text copy of your passwords to you shell's history file.
+You may want to rectify this after completing this guide.
     ```
     export TN_USERNAME=username@domain.com # your username for the Tanzu Network
     ```